 Storage after harvest:

+spines may be straight or hooked.
 Jujube has four types of shoots –

 and fruit-bearing branchlets 4-8" long growing from the spurs.

 Cultivars of Note: